 I recognise the important role that philanthropy and corporate support already play in your financial planning and operations.
 The Government will play its part in incentivising private sector support for culture over the next four years, and I expect you to enhance further your own fundraising capacity through cultivation of a broad range of donors, business supporters, trusts and foundations.
 Over time, I hope that legacies and endowments will increasingly help to reinforce the financial resilience of the sector, and we want to work in partnership with you to that end.
+Given your role as a leading national museum, I hope you will be able to support and mentor smaller museums and galleries across the country in fundraising, just as you do in collections management, conservation and other areas.

-Alongside your grant in aid budget allocations, we have secured agreement from Treasury to allow national museums access to £143 million of museum reserves over the period.
+Alongside your grant in aid budget allocations, we have secured agreement from the Treasury to allow national museums access to £143 million of museum reserves over the period.
 This is around half the total historic museum reserves.
 We will have further discussions about the arrangements for agreeing access to these reserves shortly.
-This is an important step towards delivering on the Coalition commitment to providing greater administrative freedoms for national museums and will, I hope, encourage you to work towards attracting further philanthropic donations to the National Portrait Gallery.
+This is an important step towards delivering on the Coalition commitment to providing greater administrative freedoms for national museums and will, I hope, encourage you to work towards attracting further philanthropic donations to the British Museum.